msolefonte/tww2-vco2-main/docs/factions/high-elves/README.md

 	* Conquer, ally with or assimilate all provinces of Ulthuan
 	* Destroy factions:
 	    * Har Ganeth, Scourge of Khaine
-	* Construct the Avelorn Landmark
+	* Build the Avelorn Landmark
 * **Long Victory Conditions**:
 	* Conquer, ally with or assimilate all provinces of Ulthuan
 	* Destroy factions:
 	    * Har Ganeth, Scourge of Khaine, Norsca, Winterthoot
-	* Construct the Avelorn Landmark
+	* Build the Avelorn Landmark
-	* Defeat Archaon

 ### Knights of Caledor

+Purified Graves, Black Crag

 * **Short Victory Conditions**:
 	* Complete 3 Missions
 	* Control provinces:
-	    * Gnoblar Country, Dragon Isles, The Wolf Lands, Caledor
+	    * Caledor, Dragon Isles, Gnoblar Country, Plain of Bones, The Wolf Lands
 	* Destroy factions
-	    * Clan Eshin, Greenskins, Hag Graef
+	    * Clan Eshin, Hag Graef
+	* Raze or sack Black Crag
-	* Construct 3 of the following buildings:
+	* Build 3 of the following buildings:
 	    * Tower of Mages, Sanctuary of Asuryan, Dragon Keep, Ithilmar Smith, Handmaidens, Warded Walls, Amphitheatre, Seaport
+	* Build the Purified Graves of the Dragons
     * Own at least 5 of the following units:
         * Sun Dragon, Silverpelts (RoR), Phoenix Guard, Dragon Princes, Star Dragon, Fireborn (RoR), Keepers of the flame (RoR), Sisters of Avelorn, Court Guards (RoR), White Lions of Chrace